hadzicni/SiTra-QR-Code-Generator-UHBS/README.md

 ## Overview

 The MDSi QR Code Generator is a Python program that generates QR codes for various medical information, including patient and blood product details.
-This tool is useful for creating QR codes used in healthcare settings, such as on blood product labels and patient wristbands.
+This tool is useful for creating QR codes for testing purposes.

 ## Features